jrmusan/mediapipe_gesture_recognition/README.md

 4. Run the demo:
-NOTE: It takes like ~20 secs the first time to start running

 ```bash
 python demo.py
 ```
+NOTE: It takes like ~20 secs the first time to start running

 Press `q` in the camera window to exit.

 ## Files
 - `demo.py` — Live camera demo using MediaPipe GestureRecognizer in LIVE_STREAM mode.
-Edit `MODEL_PATH` at the top of the file to point to your `.task` model file.
 - `gesture_recognizer.task` — (not included) The model file expected by the demo.
 Obtain a model from MediaPipe or export one compatible with MediaPipe Tasks.